PrivSec-dev/privsec.dev/content/os/Using Lokinet on Qubes OS.md

 ## Disadvantages

 - Only works well on Debian-based distributions.
 The client for Windows has DNS Leaks, and support for macOS, Android, and other Linux distributions is experimental.
+It should be noted that this is a problem with the official client, not the protocol itself.
-- Does not have a killswitch which could lead to accidental leaks
+- Does not have a killswitch which could lead to accidental leaks (as opposed to common commercial VPN clients which lock the connections to just the provider's servers).
-- Requires a user defined exit node (cannot use Stream Isolation like on the Tor network)
+- The official client requires a user to manually define an exit node, or to set certain IP ranges to be routed through certain exit nodes.
+While this makes it possible to setup some form of Steam Isolation, it is not as good as Tor's `isolatedDestinationAddress` and `isolatedDesitnationPort`. which automatically use a random exit node for every destination/port you visit.
 - DNS does not work when used as a ProxyVM on Qubes OS

 ## Creating the TemplateVM